Happy Birthday Google!

 Online advertising quickly became vital to businesses and the marketing industry.
 Online advertising offered a lot more reach than print and television advertising ever could.
 Instead of focusing purely on local demographics, Google allowed businesses to reach people from all over the world who had searched for the relevant terms.

 By looking at the effects of online searches on the World Wide Web, the Google team were able to create and refine a search engine that provided users with the most relevant information instantly.
-By regularly updating their algorithms, Google are continually improving their user-experience and bringing SEO to the forefront of business.
+By regularly updating their algorithms, Google are continually improving their user-experience and bringing SEO management to the forefront of business.

 Data and Analytics